MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 I make this pattern available free of charge here, because a considerable number of my followers, susbscribers, and viewers come from low-income countries.

-If you wish to support my work, please consider purchasing the printer-friendly PDF version of this pattern (link to be added soon) or the illustration available on T-shirts and other other products [here.](https://www.redbubble.com/i/t-shirt/Cute-little-Joseph-Bologne-and-his-violin-by-VioletAndOberon/131011751.NL9AC)
+If you wish to support my work, please consider purchasing the printer-friendly PDF version of this pattern (link to be added soon) or the illustration below that is available on T-shirts and other other products exclusively at [the VioletAndOberon Redbubble shop.](https://www.redbubble.com/i/t-shirt/Cute-little-Joseph-Bologne-and-his-violin-by-VioletAndOberon/131011751.NL9AC)

 ![Cute little Joseph Bologne amigurumi illustration](/images/st-george-illustration.png)